Wind-2375-like/ada-2022-project-gender-lens/README.md

 ## Proposed Timeline

-- 18 November – 25 November:
+- 18 November – 25 November: Continue the project and do a deeper analysis according to the future directions.
-- 25 November – 2 December:
+- 25 November – 2 December: Pause project work and do the Homework 2.
-- 2 December –9 December: 准备 meeting
+- 2 December –9 December: Integrate all analyzes and write out the draft of our datastory.
-- 9 December – 16 December: 准备 meeting
+- 9 December – 16 December: Complete the team github including all code and other documents, and revise our datastory to the final version.
-- 16 December – 23 December: 最终 refine story 和 data analysis
+- 16 December – 23 December: Build the web development interface to tell our datastory vividly.

 ## Organization within the Team